Nadaap87/trello/README.md

 `npm start`

-Open your borwser on https://localhost:3000
+Open your browser on https://localhost:3000

 ### Enjoy